pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 # What's not supported
 - GamePad camera.
 The Deck doesn't have a built-in camera, and even if it did, it doesn't look like Cemu supports GamePad camera input yet anyway.
-- Microphone.
+- GamePad Microphone.
 Moonlight currently doesn't have microphone passthrough.
-You'll have to use your hosts' mic instead.
+You'll need to have a separate microphone device on your host instead.

 ## Host Requirements:
 - [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual second monitor for game streaming for your host.
 The virtual display allows us to use a dedicated full screen display for the game pad.
 If you already have a second physical monitor, or have some sort of virtual display solution already set up, you may use Sunshine, or whatever streaming solution you prefer.